-One way to get around this is to stream a yoga class just for the camera; don’t have anyone else present, but instead just teach the audience that’s watching behind the lens.
-This is a simple method, but will make for a smooth class.
+One way to get around this is to stream a yoga class just for the camera; don’t have anyone else present, but instead, just teach the audience that’s watching behind the lens.
+This is a simple method but will make for a smooth class.

 However, if you want the more interactive experience of working with a room full of people, you may want to set up a special class for your live stream.
-Participants should sign a waiver and be warned about the format being a bit different.
+Participants should sign a waiver and be warned about the format is a bit different.
 You may also need a friend to operate the camera to make sure it follows you when you walk around the room.

 Practice Makes Perfect